stackforge/libra/doc/api/api.rst

 20.2 Description
 ~~~~~~~~~~~~~~~~

 Delete node for a load balancer.
-Note, A load balancer must have at
+Note: A load balancer must have at
 least one node.
 Attempting to remove the last node of a loadbalancer
 will result in a 401 error.